AColyer13/Mechanic-API-with-Testing-and-Documentation/README.md

 - **Hosting:** Render (24/7, HTTPS, persistent MySQL)
 - **Auto‑deployment:** on push to main

----

-Enjoy!

-Questions or issues → open a GitHub issue.

 ## Authentication

 All endpoints marked with **Auth: Yes** require a valid JWT token, which you can obtain by logging in via `POST /customers/login`.
 Pass the token in the `Authorization: Bearer <token>` header.